Biden Walks a Tightrope on Human Rights During His Middle East Trip

 For example, one of the benefits of the new era in the region is an agreement among many countries—including Israel—to collaborate on strengthening air defenses.
 This is tied directly to the fact that one of the key drivers for normalization is strengthening defenses against what is perceived as a growing Iranian threat.

 In retrospect, even top Israeli national security officials recognize that was a disastrous mistake.
 Iran, once years away from a nuclear weapon, is now months away.
-This, in turn, has ratcheted up the urgency of many of the nations in Iran’s neighborhood to find a common defense, even if that meant doing what was once unthinkable: normalizing relations with Israel.
+This, in turn, has ratcheted up the urgency among Iran’s neighbors to find a common defense, even if that meant doing what was once unthinkable: normalizing relations with Israel.

 Meanwhile, Iran, which supported extremist groups among the Palestinians and elsewhere targeting Israel (allegedly to help the Palestinians) has inadvertently created a threat so great that it has done the impossible—it made Israel tacit allies with several Arab states.
-And that allyship, like everything else in this story, comes at the expense of the Palestinians.
+And those alliances, like everything else in this story, come at the expense of the Palestinians.
 (And let’s be honest, the only reason Iran wanted to “aid” the Palestinians was to harm Israel.)

 None of this is to say those countries now normalizing relations with Israel are not going to use the leverage of their deeper ties with Israel to advocate for the Palestinians.
 There have already been notable initiatives to do so.